Acts 18:18b At Cenchreae he(Paul) had cut his hair, for he was under a vow.

 What did John say of those claiming to be believers of the Christ?
 He said he same thing as Paul, to imitate Christ ~

 1 John 1:6 whoever says he abides in him ought to walk in the same way in which he walked.

 How did our Messiah walk?
-In obedience to the Law of God!
+Jesus our Master walked in obedience to the Law of God given through Moses!

-How did Paul walk and how does he ask us to walk?
+How did Paul walk and how does he command us to walk?

 1 Corinthians 11:1 Be imitators of me, as I am of Christ – (Please read ‘Paul Commands Us to Uphold the Law‘)